stormpath/stormpath-passport-express-sample/README.md

 * **NOTE:** The ordering of these `app.use` statements is important, specifically:
  * `cookieParser` needs to come before `express.session`

  * our custom middleware shoud come before `express.static` and `app.router`

 Please see the Express docs for more info, or reach our for help!

-We want to render a login page at `/login`, this is straightfoward Express convention:
+We want to render a login page at `/login` by rendering our login view:

 ```
 app.get('/login', function(req,res){